 I took the bus from Moncloa metro station in Madrid.
 It took about 1 hour and drops off within walking distance of the centre.

-Cathedral – Located in the main square, this impressive building is the last gothic cathedral built in Spain, having been relocated from its original spot near alcazar.
+Cathedral – Located in the main square, this impressive building is the last Gothic cathedral built in Spain, having been relocated from its original spot near Alcazar.

-Alcazar – The alcazar (fortress) is a castle situated in Segovia, most famous for being the apparent inspiration for the castle in Sleeping Beauty.
+Alcazar – The Alcazar (fortress) is a castle situated in Segovia, most famous for being the apparent inspiration for the castle in Sleeping Beauty.

 The city of Toledo lies 74 miles South of Madrid and is well worth a visit.
 It is an ancient walled city found on top of a hill, surrounded by a moat – what’s not to love!

 Strolling the streets of Toledo was like taking a trip back in time.
 Learning about its history was even more intriguing.
 The city is known for being a haven of tolerance where Christians, Jews and Muslims could all live peacefully together, even during times of persecution, getting its name as “the city of three cultures”.
+This is still visible today as churches, synagogues and mosques all sit peacefully within the city walls.

-I took the high-speed train from Madrid to Toledo, this is the quickest and easiest route.
 The train departs from Atocha station in Madrid, it takes about half an hour and cost me €20 for a round trip.
 Once you arrive in Toledo, I noticed it to be a steep walk from the station, so consider a taxi if this isn’t for you.

 If you’ve visited Segovia or Toledo, or taken any other day trips from Madrid, I’d love to hear your thoughts.